STR-UPM/Embedded_Ada_Examples/STM32F4/ToyOBDH/README.md

 # ToyOBDH

-Tiny mockup of a satellite OBDH system running on a Raspberry Pi.
+Tiny mockup of a satellite OBDH system running on an STM32F429 board.
 This system must be used in conjunction with a *tiny ground station*, preferrably running on a different computer (e.g. a laptop computer).
 Both computers communicate through sockets on an internet connection.